RobertDivkovic/survive-wilderness/README.md

   - **Reset Button:**
     - Button to reset the game to its initial state, allowing the player to start over.
 - **Styles:**
-  - Health bar with a color gradient to visually represent health levels.
   - Turn counter styled to be prominent and easily readable.
   - Event description area with a clear, readable font and appropriate background for contrast.
   - Decision buttons styled with consistent colors, hover effects, and click animations.